AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/site-template/page-templates.md

 ---
 title: Page templates
 description: Learn how to create and modify Page Templates.
 Understand the relationship between a Page Template and a Page.
 Learn how to configure policies of a Page Template to provide granular governance and brand consistency for content.
-A well-structured Magazine Article template will be created based on a mockup from Adobe XD.
+A well-structured Magazine Article template is created based on a mockup from Adobe XD.
 sub-product: sites
 version: Cloud Service
 type: Tutorial